There is a stigma in relationships that must be shattered, in order for us to move forward as a civilization.

 He refused to come into work with me, so it was up to her… The relationship was either going to sink or swim because of what she chose to say and do.

 After about six months of working together, and every week shaking my head as she came in and told me more stories about how they just could not seem to get along, I propositioned something that I had never said to anyone in my professional career before that.
-I asked her, if she and her husband would be open to a trial period of living separately, but staying married, however living in separate residences.
+I asked her, if she and her husband would be open to a trial period of living separately while married, but in separate residences.

 At first, she drew back in shock, she couldn’t believe what I was saying.

-In my opinion, they were headed for divorce anyway, so why not give something totally outside the box a chance.
+In my opinion, they were headed for divorce anyway, so why not give the idea of something like being married but living apart which was an idea that’s totally outside the box a chance.
 With great trepidation, she went home and shared it with her husband.
 To her incredible surprise, he loved the idea!

 That afternoon he started looking for a condo a mile from their current home.